 Immerse yourself in the field of public healthcare!

 You don’t have to wait until graduation to support healthcare in Boston.
 Through PKG IAP, our one-month immersion program, you can support local medical efforts by collaborating with practitioners in the field.
 You’ll provide meaningful public service, implement specific projects, and learn about policy and practice in the United States.
+This program is open to MIT undergraduates only.

 Apply for PKG: IAP Health from September 12th to October 16th.